hikari-ongaku/hikari-ongaku/README.md

 # Hikari-Ongaku
-A voice library for hikari
+A voice library for Hikari.